Saturday, October 31, 2009

 It began with a small rice village, Kanna.
 Every year during the harvest, a group of bandits would forceful steal their produce.
 To add salt to their wounds, the bandits have began to rob them off their woman and children.
 It is a curse they deal with yearly and have finally decided to put it an end to it.

+The village Elder has decided that as the safety of the village has been jeopardized, the only way they could attain that freedom is to hire samurai to fight against these marauders.
 Sadly, the village cannot afford to pay them, but in trade for their services they would pay them with a supply of rice.
 They send three people to the city.
 One of them is Kirara; a village priestess of Kanna.
 Her willingness to search for samurai was substantiated with the fact that she wanted desperately to see the outside world; that which is beyond Kanna.

 As the convey reaches the city, they run into trouble.
 But was rescued by Okamoto Katsushiro; a young and inexperienced samurai.
 They then bump into Shimada Kambei; the lead protagonist and a war veteran with an awful distaste to war and anything violent.
 He was reluctant at first, but decides to help out after being persuaded.
 Together with Katsushiro and Kambei, they search diligently for others who could and would help out the dilemma Kanna is facing.
 They are successful and five others join Katsushiro and Kambei to form the seven samurai that would aid Kanna in their liberty from the bandits.